fasrc/CausalGPS/cran-comments.md

-Submission (April 13, 2024)
+Submission (June 19, 2024)

-Thank you so much for taking the time and reviewing the CausalGPS 0.4.2 package.
+Thank you so much for taking the time and reviewing the CausalGPS 0.5.0 package.
 In this version upgrade we:

-- Provided a heads-up message about changes in the software design that will be implemented in CausalGPS version 0.5.x.
-Since the package has no reverse dependencies, the transition is expected to be smooth.

-The package tested locally and on rhub and passed all tests and checks successfully.
+- Added formula to collect features from the user

 Best regards,
 Naeem Khoshnevis
 Senior ML Research Engineer
 Kempner Institute
 Harvard University